 |*p<0.0001, within treatment group comparison|

 | Change from Baseline at Endpoint |

 The distribution of responses is shown in Figure 2.
 The distributions are similar for sevelamer hydrochloride and active control.
 The median response is a reduction of about 2 mg/dL in both groups.
 About 50% of subjects have reductions between 1 and 3 mg/dL.

 Figure 2: Percentage of Patients (Y-axis) Attaining a Phosphorus Reduction from Baseline (mg/dL) at Least as Great as the Value of the X-axis

 Average daily sevelamer hydrochloride dose at the end of treatment was 4.9 g (range of 0.0 to 12.6 g).

 Two hundred CKD patients on hemodialysis who were hyperphosphatemic (serum phosphorus >5.5 mg/dL) following a two-week phosphate-binder washout period were randomized to receive sevelamer hydrochloride 800 mg tablets (N=99) or an active control (N=101).
-At week 52, using last observation carried forward, sevelamer and active control both significantly decreased mean serum phosphorus (Table 7).
+The two treatments produced similar decreases in serum phosphorus.
+At week 52, using last observation carried forward, sevelamer hydrochloride and active control both significantly decreased mean serum phosphorus (Table 6).